nurinhazwani/e-portfolio/nurinhazwani/e-portfolio.md

 3. **Personal Reflections**: I appreciated the opportunity to practice public speaking and engage in meaningful conversations with my classmates.
 It was rewarding to see progress in my communication abilities through continuous practice.

 ### **ULRS1032: Integrity and Anti-Corruption**
-What I Gained: This course deepened my understanding of the importance of integrity in both personal and professional life.
+1. **What I Gained**: This course deepened my understanding of the importance of integrity in both personal and professional life.
 I learned how ethical decision-making and accountability contribute to building trust and strong relationships.
-Suggestions for Improvement: Including more case studies or role-playing scenarios could help students better understand the application of integrity in various real-life situations.
+2. **Suggestions for Improvement**: Including more case studies or role-playing scenarios could help students better understand the application of integrity in various real-life situations.
-Personal Reflections: I found the discussions on ethical dilemmas and their resolutions particularly thought-provoking.
+3. **Personal Reflections**: I found the discussions on ethical dilemmas and their resolutions particularly thought-provoking.
 The course inspired me to uphold integrity as a core value in all aspects of my life.

 ---